testing-farm/oculus/README.md

 Alternatively you can put a `results.xml` (plus the files it refers to) next to results.html and open http://localhost:8000/results.html without any arguments.

+## Static analysis

+The static analysis tests are managed by [pre-commit](https://pre-commit.com/).
+It is advised to install `pre-commit` hooks when developing Oculus.

+To install:

+    dnf -y install pre-commit
+    pre-commit install

+To force execution of all the checks use:

+    pre-commit run --all-files

+### ESLint

+For linting and code style enforcement `ESLint` is used.
+See [.eslintrc.js](./.eslintrc.js) for configuration details.
+Currently, the code adheres to the [JavaScript Standard Style](https://www.npmjs.com/package/standard).

+The check runs via `pre-commit`, but if you want to run it manually:

+    npm install
+    npm run eslint

+If you want to instruct `eslint` to try to fix the encountered problems:

+    npm run eslint:fix

 ## Scenario collection